-The app cost estimate is one of the first questions that comes to mind when you start thinking about building an application for your business.
+The app cost estimate is one of the first questions that comes to mind when you start thinking about building an application for your business and its initial launch.

 The rough answer would be that it starts at around $15K and can go to infinity and beyond.
 Our answer is that the cost of developing an app is proportional to what you want from it.